 Typical characteristics of outpatient programs include flexibility to cater to individual and special needs, continued medical support, and a strong focus on group counseling.
 Such socialization enablers also serve to prepare patients for aftercare programs – which NIDA does not classify as a treatment here, as it largely offers post-recovery support and relapse prevention.

 Programs aside, NIDA classifies two main therapy types; individualized and group drug counseling.
 Palm Beach prescription drugs addiction treatment centers typically offer both, often in combination, but let us explore each separately.

-The former may start as early as during Inpatient programs and focuses on long-term behavioral goals, including repairing lost skills and functions like employment and social relations.
-As it does, it strongly focuses on helping the patient develop coping strategies, identify their triggers, and manage mental cravings after successful physical detox.
+The former focuses on long-term behavioral goals, including repairing lost skills and functions like employment and social relations.
+As it does, it strongly focuses on helping the patient develop coping strategies, identify triggers, and manage mental cravings after a successful physical detox.
 Most individualized drug counseling also promotes group counseling for similar reasons, including further socialization, peer support, and 12-step facilitation.
 Should the patient need them, the counselor may also make referrals for additional medical, psychological, psychiatric, vocational, and other services.

 Group drug counseling

-Instead, group drug counseling typically presents the final stage of recovery, as it usually comes with IOPs and OPs.
+Group drug counseling typically presents the final stage of recovery, as it usually comes with IOPs and OPs.
 As highlighted above, group counseling helps strengthen the patient’s resolve and state of mind toward complete abstinence through peer support.
-At this stage, programs may include inviting speakers, family counseling, and other variations to further bolster their intended benefits.
+At this stage, programs may include inviting speakers, family counseling, and other variations to bolster their intended benefits further.